calliopeai/aidemorepo/README.md

 ## Pre-configured Databases

+All databases are already connected and ready to query - just open a notebook and start!

 | Database | Type | Tables | Use Case |
 |----------|------|--------|----------|
 | Sakila | MySQL | film, customer, rental, payment | Retail, inventory |